stoqs/stoqs/README.md

 The `docker-compose build` and `docker-compose up` commands should each take about 15 minutes.
 The first time the latter is executed a default database is created and tests are executed.
-Once you see `... [emperor] vassal /etc/uwsgi/django-uwsgi.ini is ready to accept requests` you can visit the site at `https://localhost` &mdash; it uses a self-signed certificate, so your browser will complain.
+Once you see `... [emperor] vassal /etc/uwsgi/django-uwsgi.ini is ready to accept requests` you can visit the site at https://localhost &mdash; it uses a self-signed certificate, so your browser will complain.
 (The nginx service also delivers the same app at http://localhost:8000 without the cerificate issue.)

 The default settings in template.env will run a production nginx/uwsgi/stoqs server configured for https://localhost.
 To configure a server for intranet or public serving of your data follow the instructions provided in the comments for the settings in your .env file.
-After editing your .env file you will need to rebuild your stoqs image and restart `docker-compose up`, this time with the `-d` option to run the containers in the background:
+After editing your .env file you will need to rebuild your stoqs image and restart the Docker services, this time with the `-d` option to run the containers in the background:

 ```bash
 docker-compose build stoqs